Vaughan Metropolitan Centre Station

 Paul Raff Studio based in Toronto, Ontario has been awarded the public art contract for Vaughan Metropolitan Centre Station.
 Artwork produced by the Paul Raff Studio is highly integrated into architecture.
 Mr. Raff is interested in the uniqueness of place, light, and human movement.

 The artist is intrigued by the dynamics of people interfacing with the built environment.
-He has developed a piece called “Atmospheric Lense” which has been approved by the Vaughan Metropolitan Centre Art Design Review Committee (ADRC).
+He has developed a piece called “Atmospheric Lens” which has been approved by the Vaughan Metropolitan Centre Art Design Review Committee (ADRC).

 Artwork is integrated into the domed ceiling of the entrance building in a collaborative effort by the artist and the architect.
 The surface of the domed ceiling will be primarily a diffusion with some panels having a more reflective surface to provide a visual depth, optical richness, and subtle shifts of reflection with movement.
 Within the dome is a collection of apertures with sloping sides culminating in a skylight providing views to the sky.
 The skylights are oriented to the solar plane, which is emphasized with a surrounding field of reflective panels.
 The sides of these apertures will be coloured and angled to match the summer and winter solstices, and the spring and fall equinoxes.
 A fourth element is a glowing disk mounted on top of the elevator shaft so it is not directly visible to patrons, but will be reflected occasionally in the surfaces of the dome to provide a point of reference.